-Shellac is used both to insulate porous surfaces prior to size application and to polish and subtly protect finished gold leaf.
-As compared to ordinary shellac, dewaxed shellac produces a more transparent and virtually colourless result once applied and dried.
+Shellac is used both to seal porous surfaces prior to size application and to give shine and light protection to finished gold leaf.
+Compared to ordinary shellac, dewaxed shellac produces a more transparent result once applied and after drying.

-Natural, organic resin in irregular orange brown coloured flakes.
+Natural, organic resin in irregular orange coloured flakes.

 Store in a cool, dry place in its own container, closed, and away from direct light and heat.
 The ideal temperature is 15-20°C with humidity under 50%.
 The product is not cold sensitive but can be damaged by heat.

-Dilution percentage, application method and quantities applied may significantly affect workability time frames.
-The most suitable application methods should be determined experimentally on the basis of support used and desired result.
+Dilution percentage, application method and quantities applied may significantly affect the workability time.
+The most suitable application methods should be determined by experimentation on the basis of the surface being gilded and the desired result.